 We’re going to begin with DynaVap’s little bad boy – the OmniVap Titanium.
 This slick little vape, not much larger than a single hitter combustion device, is easy to fall in love with.
 It’s beautiful, functional, and an absolute pleasure to use.
 It won’t take long for the OmniVap Titanium to become an everyday driver for most new users.
-Coming in at around $175, it’s a little on the high end of electronics-free vape options, but well worth it in our opinion.
+Coming in at around $170, it’s a little on the high end of electronics-free vape options, but well worth it in our opinion.
 Read on for more details.Check Price

 True to its name, the OmniVap Titanium is made almost entirely of unalloyed medical grade titanium.
 This is not just a marketing gimmick.
 There’s a reason for using titanium, a chemical element with symbol Ti and atomic number 22.
 It is super low in density, high in strength and resistant to corrosion.
 Most importantly, titanium heats and cools extremely fast, making it an ideal material for a flame powered vaporizer.
-This material choice, combined with the heat sinks located around the tip, mean that your fingers are unlikely to ever get too warm while gripping the device.
+This material choice, combined with the heat sinks located around the tip, means your fingers are unlikely to ever get too warm while gripping the device.

 Like every other Omni model in the DynaVap line, the OmniVap Titanium has an adjustable condenser allowing easy control over an increase or decrease in the amount of air induced into each draw by simply twisting the mouthpiece.
 This functionality, combined with the carb on the side, makes controlling airflow a breeze.

 Next up is DynaVap’s economy model, the “M”.
 Compared to the Titanium, the “M” resides at the other end of the affordability scale coming in at around $50.
 Like all DynaVap products, the “M” is durable, discreet, and easy to use.
-Made of 100% medical grade stainless steel, you can expect this piece to last a lifetime.
+Made of 100% medical grade stainless steel, you can expect this piece to last a lifetime.Check Price

 If you’re looking for a great product on a budget, the “M” is a solid choice.
-If you have a little more to spend, consider building your own custom rig from the many options offered by DynaVap, or springing for the highly engineered, multi-functional OmniVap Titanium.
+If you have a little more to spend, consider building your own custom rig from the many options offered by DynaVap, or spring for the highly engineered, multi-functional OmniVap Titanium.

-How To Use A DynaVap Vape
+How To Use A DynaVap

 Once the chamber is full, replace the cap and test the draw.
-On all Omni models, airflow can be adjusted by twisting the mouthpiece, thereby extending or retracting the device’s condenser.
-When initially trying to adjust airflow on a new OmniVap Titanium, VapeGuide found that the condenser was stuck in the fully retracted position.
+On all Omni models, airflow can be adjusted by twisting the mouthpiece, thereby extending or retracting the condenser.
+When initially trying to adjust the airflow on an OmniVap Titanium, VapeGuide found that the condenser was stuck in the fully retracted position.
 This was easily fixed by removing the mouthpiece and gently unscrewing the condenser one full rotation.
 Airflow can be further controlled in mid-pull by covering and uncovering the carb on the side of the device.

-Once the chamber is heated and the devices clicks you’re good to vape.
+Once the chamber is heated and the devices clicks you’re good to go.
 In VapeGuide’s experience, users can typically expect to get a few good pulls from each heating cycle.
 A short while after the first click, the cap will emit a second click indicating the chamber has cooled sufficiently and is ready to be heated again.
-Failure to wait for the cooling click before reheating the chamber can result in combustion and possible damage to the device.
+Failure to wait for the cooling click before reheating the chamber can result in combustion.

 Users can expect to get 2-3 heating cycles from each load before experiencing a rapid decline in vapor quality.
 In testing, VapeGuide went as far as 5 cycles before accidentally combusting the dry ABV.
 To summarize, expect to get two to three pulls per heating cycle, and two to three cycles per load, resulting in excellent efficiency.

 Other DynaVap Options

-DynaVap produces several wooden bodies and mouthpieces, which are standard on the VonG models.
+DynaVap produces several wooden bodies (and mouthpieces), which are standard on the VonG models.
 The NonaVonG comes sans mouthpiece, while the OmniVonG has the spinning mouthpiece plus the internal hydro-mechanics of the Omni line.
-The wooden bodies, while not as durable as their metal or carbon fiber counterparts, are extremely attractive and have the advantage of not being as prone to heating up in your hand.
-Occasionally DynaVap will offer limited edition components made of woods that are not among their standard offerings.
+The wooden bodies, while not as durable as metal, are extremely attractive and have the advantage of insulating your hand from any excess heat.
+Occasionally DynaVap will offer limited edition components made of woods that are not among their standard offerings.Check Price

 The gap between the interior of the tip and the end of the condenser inside the body of the device creates extreme turbulence during a draw, which acts to combine vapor with the desired quantity of air.
-This feature greatly improves the vaping experience, and is covered further in the “How To Use A DynaVap” section of this review.
+This feature improves the vaping experience and is covered further in the “How To Use A DynaVap” section of this review.Check Price

-Long versions are available for XL devices, though at the time of this review DynaVap is not offering a DynaStashER XL.
+Long versions of the DynaStash are available for XL devices, though at the time of this review DynaVap is not offering a DynaStash ER XL.Check Price